 I recently found the chart below showing world tax rates as a percentage of GDP for the past 40 years.
 Sweden suffers the world’s heaviest tax burden at 51%, compared to only 27% in the US.

-The US has among the world’s lowest tax burdens in terms of actual taxes paid, which has been falling for the last ten years.
-Listening to TV pundits, you would think we had the world’s highest tax rates, which are about to leap much higher.
+The US has among the world’s lowest tax burdens in terms of actual taxes paid which has been falling for the last 15 years.

-Germany, home to some of the world’s best run and most profitable companies which make the Fatherland a major exporter, has one of the lowest tax bills.
+Germany, home to some of the world’s best-run and most profitable companies which make the Fatherland a major exporter, has one of the lowest tax bills.

-Americans historically have had a very strong resistance to taxation, which you can trace back to the libertarian foundations of the country.
+Americans historically have had a very strong resistance to taxation which you can trace back to the libertarian foundations of the country.

 Most believe the cost of the social safety net is worth it.
-Those that don’t, move to the US, Monte Carlo, Lichtenstein, or the British Virgin Islands.
+Those that don’t move to the US, Monte Carlo, Lichtenstein, or the British Virgin Islands.

 Of course, having once been a part owner in a fashion model agency in Stockholm, I can certainly vouch for the advantages of living in the world’s most taxed domicile.
-Suffice to say, you spend a lot of time indoors in the home of the Vikings.
+Hedge fund profits go a long way there.